What is lymphoedema?

 How the lymphatic system works

 The lymphatic system carries clear watery fluid called lymph.
 The lymph drains out from the small blood vessels (capillaries) into the body tissues.
+It is a one-way drainage system.

 The lymph vessels join up into 2 main lymphatic ducts.
 These are both in the chest.
 They are: